 The Bell 430 is a twin-engined light-medium chopper built by Bell Helicopter Textron

 The missing copter was 11 years old and had twice developed technical snags earlier.
-Was taken out of the CM's service but used on Wednesday since the regular Westland chopper was unavailable due to servicing
+Was taken out of the CM's service but used on Wednesday since the regular Westland chopper was unavailable due to servicing Armed Reds lurk in Black Hills

 Hyderabad: As news of the Andhra CM's chopper going missing reached New Delhi, there was a flurry of activity in the Congress and the home ministry went into a tizzy, setting in motion all emergency procedures possible.
 Minister of state for defence P Raju said the emergency locating transmitter (ELT) had not been activated and this gave hope that the chopper had made a safe landing.

-the forest camps.
+What is causing immense worry is that Nallamala, or 'Black Hills' in Telugu, is a dense, hilly forest that is an extension of the Eastern Ghats.
+It was once the main area of operation for Andhra Naxals and armed cadres are still suspected to be hiding out in the forest camps.
 But what is known for sure is that the forest is tiger territory.
 "For the last three days, the forest region has seen heavy rains and zero visibility.
 The Krishna and Tungabhadra rivers are overflowing and the Srisailam reservoir is full.
 The area is full of water,'' A V Rao, a Kurnool resident, told TOI.
 The area is sparsely populated with Chenchu tribals.
 "It is an inaccessible area with no cellphone towers, radio signals,'' Rao added.
 Strangely enough for a helicopter carrying the chief minister, the Bell 430 did not have a satellite phone connection.

-ing in the state government headquarters from mid-day but police parties which were sent out drew a blank as they could not venture out too far in pouring rain.
+Alarm bells started ringing in the state government headquarters from mid-day but police parties which were sent out drew a blank as they could not venture out too far in pouring rain.
 Meanwhile, the rumour mill was active with stories flying thick and fast about how the chief minister had been rescued.
 Faced with a barrage of queries, finance minister K Rosiah called a press conference to deny that Reddy had been found.
 Later in the day, chief secretary Ramakanth Reddy said two IAF helicopters from Bangalore and one private chopper from Krishnapatnam in Nellore district scoured the area but found no sign of the CM's chopper.
 "Earlier, two IAF choppers from Hakimpet had set out but had to return halfway because of the inclement weather.
 The state has now deployed an aircraft belonging to the National Remote Sensing Agency (NRSA) which is operating throughout Monday night at a height of 1.5 km over the forest area where the helicopter was last sighted,'' the chief secretary said.
 Teams which entered the Nallamala forests during the day on foot had to return because of adverse weather conditions.
 "We went up to 20 km into the forest but had to return as the rivers are in spate,'' K Subba Reddy, a local resident of Velgodu village, told TOI over phone after returning to the village.
 Late on Wednesday, hundreds of Greyhound personnel moved into the Nallamala forest riding on tractors borrowed from Nallakaluva village in Kurnool district as part of thesearch operations.
 Officials from the revenue and forest departments, AP Special Police and tribals were also pressed into service, the chief secretary said.
 TNN

 Popular Posts